 How do I set up the Dynamic segment properties?

 The exact steps depend on whether you’d like to use an existing segment or create a new one.

 Before you begin

-Make sure you’ve created custom filters in your account.
+Make sure you’ve created segments in your account.
 If you haven’t, the option to use an existing segment won’t become available.

 - Select Use an existing segment from the drop-down list.

 A drop-down list with your saved segments becomes available.